benchopt/benchopt/doc/how.rst

 :class:`benchopt.base.BaseObjective`.

-Multiple values can be computed in one objective as long as they are stored in a dictionary with a key being `objective_value`.
+Multiple values can be computed in one objective as long as they are stored in a dictionary with a key being `value`.
 This allows to compute different metrics at once.

 Example
 ~~~~~~~